-With the halfway point of the year behind us, it is important to focus on mid-year tax considerations.
-While it probably feels like you just filed your 2021 return, setting aside some dedicated time for mid-year tax planning can help you save on your 2022 tax bill and eliminate surprises when it comes time to file next year.
+At the halfway point in the year (June/July), it is important to focus on mid-year tax considerations.
+While it probably feels like you just filed your 2022 return, setting aside some dedicated time for mid-year tax planning can help you save on your 2023 tax bill and eliminate surprises when it comes time to file next year.

 Wealth Advisors Brenna Surette, CFP® and Bijal Patel, CFP® explain the importance of mid-year tax planning and steps you can take.

 Why is it important to be proactive with tax planning?
 It first might help to understand the differences between tax preparation and tax planning.

 Tax preparation is what we are most accustomed to.
 It involves plugging numbers into a tax filing software around the start of tax time each year and then waiting anxiously as the system crunches the numbers to tell us if we owe or will be getting a refund.

 Tax planning, on the other hand, is an ongoing process that involves monitoring your tax situation throughout the year and making adjustments where needed.
 This will help you stay on track and can ultimately lead to tax savings and limited tax time surprises.
 There are two ways to approach tax planning; you can do it yourself by researching ideas and spending time on the IRS website, or you can work alongside a qualified financial or tax advisor.

 Click on the tax planning timeline graphic above to download a free 1-page PDF.